Disclaimer: Originally published in April 2019. It is being republished since it still remains an interesting topic till today.

 One such controversial act is ‘Death Penalty’ which has been till date in different parts of the world and a matter of debate.

-53 countries still practice death penalty including USA, China, Japan, India, Nigeria, Afghanistan where 60 percent of the world’s population resides.
+53 countries still practice the death penalty including USA, China, Japan, India, Nigeria, Afghanistan where 60 percent of the world’s population resides.

 India’s take on it